abbygoyal/Node.js_mongo_async_crud-main_Backend_server/README.md

 [YouTube Tutorial](https://youtu.be/AWlLhRQJvtw) for this repository.

 I suggest completing my [8 hour JavaScript course tutorial video](https://youtu.be/EfAl9bwzVZk) if you are new to Javascript.

-### Academic Honesty

-**DO NOT COPY FOR AN ASSIGNMENT** - Avoid plagiargism and adhere to the spirit of this [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).